Sirs0ri/PersonalAssistant/README.md

 - [ ] turn of receiver as soon as the night-profile is activated
 - commands listed at https://drive.google.com/open?id=0B53k79HXVZRbZVhIdFIwb3Z1SEU
 - send them via HTTP GET to <IP>/goform/formiPhoneAppDirect.xml?<COMMAND>

+### Automation

+- [ ] Save when which command is executed, find Patterns and then run Tasks automatically

 ### Other